Sign on the dotted line.

 Let’s face it, for years the Buckeyes have been a model for consistency in the Big Ten – and Ohio State has very few weaknesses.
 However, the 2009 Buckeyes team did have two seniors start in the safety positions – specifically SS Kurt Coleman (who has received an NFL combine invite) and FS Anderson Russell.
 On top of that, upperclassmen also manned the corner spots more often than not during the season.
 So if one was to look where Ohio State may need to add some depth, the secondary could very well be the spot.

 The Buckeyes put up another solid class – nothing that will blow anyone’s doors off, but another group of solid talents.
-Christian Bryant, a four-star recruit, is projected as a DB for the Buckeyes.
+Christian Bryant, a four-star recruit, is projects as a DB for the Buckeyes.
 Corey Brown, a four-star multi-talented athlete, could also end up seeing time in the secondary when ready.
 All in all, the Buckeyes have added another arsenal of talent, and it’s safe to say that the Ohio State will be in the thick of the Big Ten chase once again.

 Wisconsin: Defensive Front Depth